-The windshield drapes are designed to provide privacy when parked and slide along a track over the sun visors.
-The drapes completely cover the windshield when closed.
+The optional windshield drapes are designed to provide privacy when parked and slide along a track over the sun visors.
+The drapes meet in the center of the windshield when closed.
 Secure with tiebacks on either side of the unit when open.